Skip to main content

 1. [07.07.21] Will Freddie Mac and Fannie Mae be aligned in their implementation?

-Yes, based on guidance from the Federal Housing Finance Agency (FHFA), Freddie Mac and Fannie Mae (GSEs) generally are aligned in their approach and implementation, although some implementation differences may be necessary based on existing GSE-specific requirements.
-For example, due to differing Guide requirements for ARMs with initial fixed periods within a range of dates, the GSEs have addressed this issue differently.
+Yes, based on guidance from the Federal Housing Finance Agency (FHFA), Freddie Mac and Fannie Mae (the GSEs) generally are aligned in their approach and implementation, although some implementation differences may be necessary based on existing GSE-specific requirements.
+For example, due to differing guide requirements for ARMs with initial fixed periods within a range of dates, the GSEs have addressed this issue differently.

 2. [07.07.21] Does Freddie Mac have a list of loans that are classified as TILA Exempt or ATR Exempt mortgages?